 The BRAIN Initiative ultimately aims to help researchers find new ways to treat, cure, and prevent many diseases of the brain.
-The BRAIN Initiative is a collaborative effort among many government agencies and private sector partners.

 ABC has put together a reference guide to the Brain Research Initiatives occurring in the United States and all around the globe.

-Check out these resources on advocating in support of the responsible use of Animals in Research.
+Humane and well-regulated animal research is an essential component in the development of treatments for brain diseases.
+ABC has provided you with resources on advocating in support of the responsible use of Animals in Research.